 The other common heavy items to consider are batteries, water tanks, and appliances.

-Generally, the vans with the smallest payload to be cautious around are Volkswagen Vanagon, and the modern city vans (Ford Transit Connect, RAM Promaster City, Nissan NV200).
+Generally, the vans with the smallest payload to be cautious around are Volkswagen Vanagon, and the compact city vans (Ford Transit Connect, RAM Promaster City, Nissan NV200).

 Manufacturers will often call the different models by increasing numbers to indicate how much they can carry.
 This can mean, bigger engine, more heavy-duty components, suspension, etc.